fabiansales/mktFearandGreed.sh/README.md

 Extreme fear can be a sign that investors are too worried.
 That could be a buying opportunity.
 When Investors are getting too greedy, that means the market is due for a correction.

 Therefore, we analyze the current sentiment of the Bitcoin market and crunch the numbers into a simple meter from 0 to 100.
 Zero means "Extreme Fear", while 100 means "Extreme Greed".
-See below for further information on our data sources.